antsmartian/antoaravinth.github.com/_posts/2012-08-14-its-time-to-relax-your-self.md

 Oh guys, its been half an hour since I wrote this post.
 My song (Oh ho oh ho. . . ) has been started to play.
 So

-->Its Time To Relax My-Self<-
+#Its Time To Relax My-Self

-#####Note: I could have been made the songs command to recieve the song location from command line.
-But requries some more work.
+####Note: I could have made the `songs` command to recieve the song location from command line.
+But it requries some more work.
 And I want to keep this post as simple as I would.
-I hope did that.
-And once the song has been started to play and if you wish to stop it, you can do `killall play`.
-Comments are welcome!!
+I hope I did that.
+And once the song has been started to play and if you wish to stop it, you can do `killall play`, from terminal.

 I just simply wrote this blog post in a text editor(gedit).
 So there can be splling mistke, may would has gramatical flaws badly.
 If that is the case leave a comment.